open-contracting/standard-development-handbook/docs/standard/contributing.rst

 For worked examples, see the `process note <https://docs.google.com/document/d/1Sp1sXVx99k-zdpNKE6kAwGkmyHG6KWCIaiZ1GYE_cOY/edit>`__.
 For all other changes:

 1. Agree on a proposal in a GitHub issue.
-2. Assign the issue to yourself, and move the issue’s card to the *In progress* column.
+2. Assign the issue to yourself, and move the issue's card to the *In progress* column.
 3. Create a branch of the ``standard`` repo (not a branch of your fork) in which to make your changes.

    -  As suggested in the :doc:`../../meta/style_guide`, consider composing Markdown content in `Hemingway Editor <http://www.hemingwayapp.com/>`__ or `Grammarly <https://www.grammarly.com/>`__.